 Within the world of the film, Ryan Gosling’s character Sebastian is obsessed with a strange and quirky commitment to vinyl records and increasingly obscure music that has fallen out of fashion in a consumerist, pop-obsessed society (“No one likes jazz, not even you,” he tells Mia at one point in frustration).
 He meets and converts a skeptical Mia to his way of thinking: you can’t just listen to jazz, you have to “see… what’s at stake,” he tells her.
 He takes her to a club and helps her understand the improvisatory nature of the music.
 He insists that real jazz is not Kenny G., it’s something powerful and visionary (note that he does not say, “black”).
-In the scene in a jazz club where they first have this conversation, the film demonstrates visually that the music is a black cultural artifact -- the musicians in this scene are all black.
-But it doesn’t discursively or textually fill in the rest of the blanks in the story: when we talk about Kenny G.’s approach to jazz, we are talking about a white musician.
-(Tellingly, when he mentions someone committing an act of violence -- Sidney Bechet -- that’s a black musician.)
+In the scene in a jazz club where they first have this conversation, the film demonstrates visually that the music is a black cultural artifact -- the musicians in this scene are all black (see: the image above from the film).
+But Gosling's character doesn’t fill in the rest of the blanks in the story or name the parts played by whiteness and blackness.
+When he talks about Kenny G.’s approach to jazz, he is talking about a white musician.
+Tellingly, when he mentions a jazz musician committing an act of violence -- Sidney Bechet -- that’s a black musician.

 Jazz is now historical.
 It started as black music; over the course of its history it was widely appropriated and repackaged by white artists.
 Arguably this process led to a total sanitizing of the idea of jazz -- so Mia can describe “jazz” as synonymous with Kenny G., not, say Miles Davis.
 Within the fantasy world of the film, Sebastian’s commitment to traditional jazz -- and his rejection of a path that involves a diluted, sell-out jazz-funk-pop band fronted by Keith (John Legend) -- pays off.
 At the end of the film he runs his own night club; he realizes his dream.

-The former basketball player Kareem Abdul-Jabbar succinctly pointed out the irony in Chazelle’s depiction of a white jazz purist and a crowd-pleasing black band-leader:
+The critic Kareem Abdul-Jabbar (yes, that Kareem Abdul-Jabbar) succinctly pointed out the irony in Chazelle’s depiction of a white jazz purist and a crowd-pleasing black band-leader: